Wasterkingen: History

-In 2002, Wasterkingen had his 900th birthday, the Wasterkingener celebrated a big party and there were a lot of interesting attractions to learn more about the history of this little village.
+In 2002, Wasterkingen had his 900th birthday, the Wasterkingener celebrated with a party and there were a lot of attractions with the goal to teach the history of this village.

 Geography

 Wasterkingen has an area of 3.9 km2.
 Of this area, 46.4% is used for agricultural purposes, while 43.4% is forested.
 The rest of the land, (10.2%) is settled.

 Wasterkingen has a road border crossing into Germany.
 Günzgen in the state of Baden-Württemberg lies just across the border.